The Silicon Valley Astronomy Lectures Continue Online!

 New!
 Select Podcasts from previous lectures now available.

-Beginning in October 2020, upcoming lectures are presented live and recorded.
+Beginning in October 2020, lectures are presented live and recorded.
 You can participate at anytime during the lecture time (Pacific Time) as well as visit the past lectures available on the SVAL YouTube channel.

 Thanks to the generosity of an anonymous donor, the lectures are being video- and audio-taped by David Manzo of Bejaw Productions.